-The City of Saint Paul's new Energy Benchmarking ordinance requires that owners of multi-family and commercial properties 50,000 square feet and larger must benchmark their energy and water usage.
-The deadlines for covered properties to benchmark are as follows, and will apply annually:
+The City of Saint Paul's Energy Benchmarking ordinance requires that owners of multi-family and commercial properties 50,000 square feet and larger must benchmark their energy and water usage annually by June 1.

 To comply with the Energy Benchmarking Ordinance, follow these steps: